How To Fix Constant Apple ID Verification Password Popups on iPhone

 On your Mac, if you have one, go to System Preferences and click iCloud, then signout of your iCloud account on that machine as well.
 Repeat for any additional Mac desktops or notebooks.
 Make sure that none of your devices are logged in.

-2. Unlink / delete devices from your Apple ID
+2. Unlink/delete devices from your Apple ID

 Next, go to the following web address and log in using your Apple ID, then check out the list of Devices and View Details for each of them.

+On this page you can see on which devices you are logged in with your Apple-ID.
 Remove them from your account until no devices are left.
 If you are using Two-Factor-Authentication, you will have to perform additional steps to confirm your identity.

 3. Log in to your iCloud account